codex-academy/Taxi-Trippin/cape-town.md

 Now let's use TDD to write code that answers these questions.

-### Find the total of one attribute in a list of objects
+Find the total of one attribute in a list of objects

-How many trips did all the taxis make?
+<br>**How many trips did all the taxis make?**

-### Find the minimum of one attribute in a list of objects
+Find the minimum of one attribute in a list of objects

-What's the lowest number of trips that any taxi in Cape Town made?
+<br>**What's the lowest number of trips that any taxi in Cape Town made?**

-### Find all the objects matching a specific condition
+Find all the objects matching a specific condition

-What records do we have for CA 123 456?
+<br>**What records do we have for CA 123 456?**

-### Find the total of one attribute for objects in a list matching a condition
+Find the total of one attribute for objects in a list matching a condition

-How many trips did CA 234 567 make?
+<br>**How many trips did CA 234 567 make?**

-### Find all the values of one attribute of objects matching a condition
+Find all the values of one attribute of objects matching a condition

-What are the names of all the routes that CA 345 678 took?
+<br>**What are the names of all the routes that CA 345 678 took?**

-### Perform a calculation on attributes of objects matching a condition
+Perform a calculation on attributes of objects matching a condition

-What are the total earnings for CA 234 567?
+<br>**What are the total earnings for CA 234 567?**

-### Perform a calculation on attributes of grouped of objects
+Perform a calculation on attributes of grouped of objects

-What are the total earnings for each taxi?
+<br>**What are the total earnings for each taxi?**